JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 Library Placement

 The URANTIA Foundation has offered an almost limitless supply of _The URANTIA Book_ and _Le Livre d'URANTIA_ for the library placement program.
 It has also agreed to pay for mass mailings to libraries.
-For more information readers outside of the U.S. should contact the International Fellowship Cormittee.
-Readers in the U.S. contact the Domestic Extension Cormittee, both at 533 Diversey Parkway, Chicago, IL.
+For more information readers outside of the U.S. should contact the International Fellowship Committee.
+Readers in the U.S. contact the Domestic Extension Committee, both at 533 Diversey Parkway, Chicago, IL.
 60614, USA.

 More and more letters are received describing how a new reader found the book in a library.
 If you have placed a book in a library, go and check it at least once a year.
-If it has gone 'walkabouts' the Foundation is happy to replace it.
+If it has gone ‘walkabouts’ the Foundation is happy to replace it.
 Just talk to the librarian first to see if they would like another copy.

 Erroneous Library Cataloguing

-Some libraries still incorrectly list _The URANTIA Book_ under its old Dewey Decinal classification number of 133 Parapsychology and Occultism.
+Some libraries still incorrectly list _The URANTIA Book_ under its old Dewey Decimal classification number of 133 Parapsychology and Occultism.
 'In 1975 the Foundation persuaded the Library of Congress to change the number to 299 Other Religions.
 Please check your library to see if the book is correctly listed.

 ## Interfaith Symposium